jobjo/FSharp.RangeMap/README.md

 val containsMinusFive : bool = false
 ```

-It's also possible to lookup elements by a range of keys.
-Here is an example of fiding all elements with keys within the range 5 to 10:
+Elements may also be retrieved by providing a range of keys.
+Here is an example of fiding all elements with keys between 5 and 10 (including 5 and 10):

 ```fsharp
 > let res = lookupRange (Some 5) (Some 10) myMap;;
 val res : string list = ["5"; "6"; "7"; "8"; "9"; "10"]
 ```

-The first two parameters to `lookupRange` are optional values indicating the lower and higher bounds.
+The first two parameters to `lookupRange` are optional values specifying the lower and upper bounds.

 `IRangeMap`s can be extend by inserting elements using the function `insert`: